Lawrence-lugs/eee143_automated_labs_checking/lab6_checking/README.md

 To check student works:

-1. turn student logisim into verilog
+1. Turn student logisim into verilog
+2. Make sure to be in this directory
-2. `source run_simulation.sh <folder path here>`
+3. `source run_simulation.sh <folder path here>`

 # Example